morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 - Start Kali and run "ip addr" from the terminal.

 - You should see the adapter listed as "wlan0."
-Keep in mind that your adapter may be assigned a different number than 0 or if you have turned on predictable network interface names then your wireless interface name may be some thing like "wlx0035bc05649".
+Keep in mind that your adapter may be assigned a different number than 0 or, if you have turned on predictable network interface names, then your wireless interface name may be some thing like "wlx0035bc05649".

 4. Further troubleshooting (if necessary):